dbpprt/deepoctoprint/README.md

 ## Bonus content 🙈
 ![Wow](https://media.giphy.com/media/vQqeT3AYg8S5O/source.gif)

-If you really read the entire page till here (and I admit it is pretty long and boring) it must be atleast an interesting project so feel free to drop a 🌟 star or follow the project!
+If you really read the entire page till here (and I admit it is pretty long and boring) it must be at least an interesting project so feel free to drop a 🌟 star or follow the project!

+(PS: I just like **GIFS** and it is hopyfully eye-catching enough to read the above line)